aclark4life/tmp/README.rst

 Tmp
 ===

-Because sometimes you just want a temp dir.
+Because sometimes you want a temporary directory.

 Install
 -------